 As a new mom and the first person in my family to breastfeed, I didn’t have much support.
 Not because they didn’t want to help, they just didn’t know how.

 And unfortunately, I received some pretty bad advice.
 (Which I why I created the Badass Breastfeeding Bundle

 Luckily, you won’t have to repeat the same mistakes I’ve made.

-You can start your journey equipped with all the great breastfeeding tips I wish I would’ve gotten as a new mom.
+You can start your journey equipped with all the great advice I wish I would’ve had.